lilab-bcb/cumulus/docs/command_line.rst

     * - | \\-\\-no-cache
       - | Disable Terra cache calling

-#.
 Example run on Terra
 +++++++++++++++++++++++++

-This example shows how to use ``alto run`` to run cellranger_workflow to extract gene-count matrices from sequencing output.
+This example shows how to use ``alto terra run`` to run cellranger_workflow to extract gene-count matrices from sequencing output.

 #.
 Prepare your sample sheet ``example_sample_sheet.csv`` as the following::